Why do we need more women in technology?

 What is the most exciting thing you’ve developed?

 I’ve worked on mission critical programmes and have been given the opportunity to lead several strategic initiatives in the US and UK.
 But I would have to say, the most exciting thing I’ve developed wasn’t a particular project, rather building leaders in technology and inspiring teams within my organisation and community throughout my career.
-I’m also really proud of being nominated to join Barclay’s first Women in Leadership Programme and recent nomination by Microsoft UK for Computer Weekly’s “Most Influential Women in UK Tech” award.
+I’m also really proud of being nominated to join Barclay’s first Women in Leadership Programme and recent nomination by Microsoft UK for Computer Weekly’s “Most Influential Women in UK Tech” award and Barclays for TechWomen100 Awards.

 Hear more from Barclays Women in Technology